usefulalgorithm/personal-website/drafts/march-listenings.md

   ![](https://f4.bcbits.com/img/a0570717355_16.jpg)

   Dancefloor friendly, hardhitting techno.
+But not really something that I enjoy alal that much.

-  [7.5/10]
+  [7.0/10]

 ## Misantrop - Reproaching the Absurd